February 23 – February 28, 2026

 | 3 |

-This position reveals the industry's anxiety that efficiency tools are stripping away the human-centric, artisanal value proposition of UX work.
+This position reveals the industry's anxiety that efficiency tools are stripping away the human intuition and tactile skill that define professional design identity.

 |